 The following is attributed to Kumpfer and Alvarado (1998).
 Research has shown that tailoring interventions to the cultural traditions of the family improve outcome effectiveness.
 Culturally relevant values can be integrated with existing model programs for a variety of ethnic groups.
 Such an approach can address the various nuances that cultures may exhibit, such as specific values and beliefs.
 Various cultural beliefs and modifications need to be incorporated into an organized, culturally sensitive treatment framework.
 Children may be reticent to share elements of their cultural orientation with persons they do not know.
-Cultural competency involves addressing the various folkways, mores, traditions, customs, rituals, dialects that are specific to each culture and ethnicity (Saldana, 2001).
+Cultural competency involves addressing the various folkways, mores, traditions, customs, rituals, and dialects that are specific to each culture and ethnicity (Saldana, 2001).

-Cultural differences may exacerbate general problems of access to appropriate mental health services in the community.
+Cultural differences may exacerbate problems of accessing appropriate mental health services.
 The mental health treatment setting relies significantly on language, communication, and trust between patients and providers.
 Therefore, therapeutic success may hinge on the clinician's ability to understand a patient's identity, social supports, self-esteem, and perception of stigma.
 Consequently, mental health service providers must recognize underlying cultural influences so they can effectively address the mental health needs of each segment of the community (U.S. Department of Health and Human Services, 1999).

-Culturally competent treatment programs are founded upon an awareness of and respect for the values, beliefs, traditions, customs, and parenting styles of all of the people served in the community.
-Providers are aware of the impact of their own culture on the therapeutic relationship with their clients and consider these factors when planning and delivering the services for youth and their families.
-Culturally competent programs ideally include multilingual, multicultural staff and provide extensive community outreach (Cross, Ennis, Isaacs & Bazron, 1989).
+Culturally competent treatment programs are founded upon an awareness of and respect for the values, beliefs, traditions, customs, and parenting styles of all people residing in the community.
+Providers are aware of the impact their own culture has on their therapeutic relationship with clients and consider these factors when planning and delivering services for youth and their families.
+Ideally, culturally competent programs include provide extensive community outreach and multilingual, multicultural staff (Cross, Ennis, Isaacs & Bazron, 1989).